sabelogumede/Javascript-Patterns/README.md

 - treate a function like a variable, meaning they can be passed as arguments to other functions as value to a variable or even return in a function.

+#Callback

+- is a function that is called inside of another function.

 # Design Pattern

 - A general, reusable solution to a commonly occurring problem within a given context in software design.